edyp-lab/DaparToolshed/inst/workflow/PipelineProtein/md/PipelineProtein_Imputation.md

-## Overview of 'Process3'
+## Overview of 'Imputation' process

-This page describes the computations done with Process3.
+This page describes the computations done with Imputation.